Object–subject–verb word order: Chinese

+English

+In English, object-subject-verb order is atypical but can be used for contrastive focus, as in: That car we bought at least five years ago.
+The other one we only bought last year.

 Finnish

 Finnish has a remarkably lax word order and so emphasis on the object is often marked simply by putting it first in the sentence.
-An example would be "Sinua minä rakastan!", which word by word would be in English "you I love!" and which expresses a contrast to maybe loving someone else.
+The word by word translation in example (1) would be "you I love!" and expresses a contrast to maybe loving someone else.

 This word order is totally natural and quite often used for emphasis.
-Another example would be "Suklaata se kyllä suostuu syömään", or word by word "Chocolate he/she/they(sg.) instead consents to-eat", which expresses the contrast of refusing to eat something else (like something more healthy).
+Example (2) expresses the contrast of refusing to eat something else (like something more healthy).